Starmer to visit Gulf states to deepen trade ties - ExBulletin

 Mr Dolan urged the prime minister to raise the cases of two accused children with the Saudi crown prince as it could save their lives.

-After his visit to the Gulf, Sir Keir is expected to visit Cyprus on Monday evening.
+Following his visit to the Gulf, Sir Keir is expected to travel to Cyprus on Monday evening.

 This bilateral visit is the first by a British Prime Minister to this Commonwealth country in more than 50 years.